AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

 HIPCXX="$(hipconfig -l)/clang" HIP_PATH="$(hipconfig -R)"     cmake -S . -B build -DGGML_HIP=ON -DGGML_RPC=ON -DAMDGPU_TARGETS=gfx1151 -DCMAKE_BUILD_TYPE=Release     && cmake --build build --config Release -- -j 32
 ```

+When running `llama-cli` by default it will add it to nodes.
+When using `llama-bench` it does not and you should run an RPC server locally.

 Vulkan has less default memory available than ROCm!